 Similarly, videos can be encoded to different resolutions according to different aspect ratios.
 Now that we know what are aspect ratios, let us deep dive into what are the different types of aspect ratios used by different people for different requirements.

-Different VIdeo Aspect Ratios & their Uses
+Different Video Aspect Ratios & their Uses

-Starting with TikTok to Instagram to Instagram reels to Facebook live, there are literally as many aspect ratios available on the internet as there are social media platforms.
+Starting with TikTok to Instagram to Instagram stories and reels to Facebook live, there are literally as many aspect ratios available on the internet as there are social media platforms.
 Also, many of these websites do not allow you to upload multiple aspect ratio videos but instead mandate the user to create content on their specified terms.
 Instagram post for example allows only 1:1 photos so even if you have a different landscape or portrait image, you have to either crop it or choose again.
 Hence, it is very important to adhere to the aspect ratios while creating content.
 Here are some popular aspect ratios used on the internet.

 This aspect ratio is a perfect square ratio.
 Originally most CRT televisions were squares and this was the most popular ratio to be broadcasted on television.
 With improvements in technology, the sizes of television sets increased width-wise and it is no longer used> However, popular social media platforms such as Facebook and Instagram still have their browsing content in 1:1.
 So if you are thinking of promoting your content on these giants, you know what to do.